microsoft/WindowsAppSDK/docs/Coding-Guidelines.md

-#### General
+# General

 Project Reunion prefers using industry-standard coding styles, guidelines, and patterns for any languages used in implementation or testing.

-#### C++
+# C++

-Project Reunion implementations prefer C++ and C++/WinRT implementations.
-New code must adhere to the **cppcoreguidelines** at https://github.com/isocpp/CppCoreGuidelines and be /W4 clean (for Visual C++.)
+**DO** implement types using C++ and [C++/WinRT](https://github.com/microsoft/cppwinrt)

+**DO** follow the [CppCoreGudelines](https://github.com/isocpp/CppCoreGuidelines) for all new code.

+**DO** enable `/W4 /Wx` for all new code.

-Prefer existing std:: and gsl:: types, but use **wil** (https://github.com/Microsoft/wil) types for Windows-specific helpers and lifecycle management rather than creating your own.
+**CONSIDER** using the [Windows Implementation Library](https://github.com/Microsoft/wil) for Windows-specific helpers rather than creating your own.

+**DO** use 4-space indentation instead of tab characters.

-#### Markdown
+# Markdown

-**GUIDELINE:** The preferred line length limit is ~100 characters.
+**DO** wrap lines at ~100 characters.
 GitHub formats lines regardless of individual length but GitHub diff is line oriented.
 Keeping lines within the preferred limit makes changes easier to review.
+Use a tool like Prettier to bulk-reformat files, or configure your editor's "rulers."

-#### Other Languages
+## Other Languages

 If new languages become common, we will describe the coding guidelines for such languages here.